Kentucky High School Basketball Hall of Fame

 (Pleasure Ridge Park High SChool, Louisville, KY)

 In 1981, Coach Mabrey began his head coaching career.
 For the last thirty-two years, he has been at one place and that is PRP.
 This year he reached a milestone of 800 + wins, a mark that only about 50 coaches in the United States have attained.
-His Pleasure Ridge Park teams have made 12 KHSAA State Tournament appearances with a state title championship in 1989.
+His Pleasure Ridge Park teams have made 13 KHSAA State Tournament appearances with a state title championship in 1989.
 Coach Mabrey has produced numerous All-State players that went on to star at the collegiate level.
+State Runner-Up in 1986 and 1995.

 (Hartford High School)